 To someone outside the industry, pennyweight can sound like an old-fashioned or confusing measurement.
 Most people are familiar with grams, while very few use pennyweight in everyday life.

-The reason is actually simple: precious metals are traded and priced using troy ounces, and pennyweight divides perfectly into a troy ounce.
+The reason is actually simple: precious metals are traditionally traded and priced using troy ounces, and pennyweight is part of that same troy-weight system.

 Troy Ounces and Pennyweight Work Together